applebuddy/TOEIC-Speaking-Study/README.md

 ## Q5

+What are your plans for your next vacation, and who are you going with?

+- For my next vacation, I plan to go to the beach with my friends. we are going to swim and eat some fresh sea food with my friends. and i'm very into that kind of stuff.

 how often do you go shopping for clothes, and when was the last time you bought clothes.

 - I go shopping for clothes about once or twice a month. the last time i bough clothes was last week. i bought some casual clothes with my mother. i'm very into that kind of stuff.